 Workers are using smartglass which identifies barcodes on inventory boxes and provides information such as destination/ origin information.

 Smartglasses help ensure that all parts are assembled correctly eliminating the need for consulting.
 AR and VR can reduce inspection time and assist in detecting errors in addition to improving workers’ sightline, which enables them to complete tasks faster.

 AR technology can be used with cameras and sensors for training.
 Workers can be shown how to perform a task and correct errors, which makes it possible to quickly and effectively train unskilled workers for high-value work.

 Blockchain’s Potential will Change Manufacturing

 Blockchain implementations can streamline operations and provide greater visibility into the supply chain.
-With features such as transparency, openness, security and traceability, it comes down to tracking assets with accuracy.
-Blockchain has completely revamped designing, engineering, and scaling of products.
-By improving supplier order accuracy, and product quality, manufacturers can meet delivery dates, as well as improve product quality and sell.
+With features such as transparency, openness, security, and traceability, it comes down to tracking assets with accuracy.
+Blockchain has completely revamped the designing, engineering, and scaling of products.
+By improving supplier order accuracy, and product quality, manufacturers can meet delivery dates, as well as improve product quality and sales.

 Many manufacturing supply chains will continue to evolve into intelligent networks with real-time information, legacy systems modernization and integration as well as maintaining delivery accuracy and quality parameters.
 With Artificial Intelligence and business analytics, manufacturers are looking for effortless syncing of on-premise legacy, third-party, and cloud-based applications into a single unified platform that integrates with suppliers and enables greater speed and scale.

 The world is changing and so is manufacturing.
-In addition, many other changes, challenges, and new technologies are impacting manufacturing, including security challenges, smart sensors, wearables, transparency and risk management.
+Besides, many other changes, challenges, and new technologies are impacting manufacturing, including security challenges, smart sensors, wearables, transparency, and risk management.